abdo2006-dev/lever-guide-v2-2/README.md

 - No persistent result history for full analysis runs; frontend state uses session storage, while Copilot retrieval chunks persist in Qdrant storage.
 - No job queue or streaming progress; `/api/analyze` is synchronous.
 - RAG retrieval uses hashed text vectors plus Qdrant storage, not a neural embedding API.

-## Show-Off Demo Flow

-1. Start backend and frontend.
-2. Open the app, load the demo dataset, assign roles, and run analysis.
-3. Capture the Predictive Models screen showing model comparison, metrics, feature importance, and actual-vs-predicted scatter.
-4. Capture the Copilot screen showing a grounded answer with citations.
-5. Optional: capture W&B run overview/config, model metrics table, and artifacts.
-6. Optional: capture a terminal verification that Qdrant collection `analysis_copilot` exists and has indexed points.

-For LinkedIn or portfolio screenshots, prioritize the polished UI screens.
-Terminal screenshots are useful proof, but they should come after the product screenshots.

 ## Planned / Future Work